Pennsylvania Court Records

 Are Arrest Records Public in Pennsylvania?

-Yes, Pennsylvania arrest records are largely considered public records.
-This accessibility is rooted in the state's commitment to transparency and accountability.
-The Pennsylvania Right-to-Know Law (65 P.S. §§ 67.101 - 67.3104) grants members of the public the right to access government records, which encompasses arrest records.
+Yes, Pennsylvania arrest records are generally public.
+The Pennsylvania Right-to-Know Law (65 P.S. §§ 67.101 - 67.3104) makes arrest records public in the Commonwealth.
+This law grants the public the right to access government records, which aligns with the state's commitment to transparency and accountability.

 However, the public's right to access Pennsylvania arrest records is not absolute.
 Specific information is statutorily restricted from public access, including:

-- Juvenile Records: Records about juvenile offenders are generally kept confidential in line with the Juvenile Act (42 Pa.C.S. § 6307).
-The Act restricts access to juvenile arrest and court records to specific entities, such as court staff, parole boards, the Administrative Office of Pennsylvania Courts, and parties of the case proceedings.
+- Juvenile Records: Arrest information relating to minors is generally confidential in line with Pennsylvania's Juvenile Act (42 Pa.C.S. § 6307).
+The Act restricts access to juvenile arrest and court records to specific entities, such as court staff, parole boards, the Administrative Office of Pennsylvania Courts, and parties to the case proceedings

 - Records Restricted By Law: Records restricted by federal or state law are considered closed to the public.
 Court rules also specify information and documents that the public cannot access.